Iadvd/RetrocomputingZXSpectrum/GameExamples/RadeBlunner/README.md

 (From Weon Kolalski's diary)

 I was an average guy, working as a recycler at one of the junk recycling facilities of the Rytell Corporation.
-Everything was boringly routinary until those Rade Bluners of the corporation came to my desk! they told me that I am a Lepricant, not a human!
+Everything was boringly routinary until those Rade Blunners of the corporation came to my desk! they told me that I am a Lepricant, not a human!
 This is so crazy... they stole my precious photos, they are my treasure.
 And they also tried to kidnap me!
 But I was able to run away.

 Later, somebody sent me anonymously a message telling me that my photos are in Rytell's main junk recycling facility.